Digital Workplace Services

 Workplace security and user privacy

-• Endpoint protection platforms for endpoint security
+• Endpoint protection platforms

 Employee experience platforms

-• Intranet applications and web portals with user experience focus
+• Intranet applications and UX-driven web portals

-• Integrated systems (dataflow)
+• Integrated systems (data flow)

 Unified communications and contact center